hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld
 Vermin Lord 6 4 0 5 4 2 4 3 7
-Weapons/Armour: Doom Glaive
+Weapons/Armor: Doom Glaive

 Special Rules
 Doom Glaive: The Doom Glaive is heavily ensorcelled with death magic.
-A hit from the Doom Glaive allows no Armour Save.
+A hit from the Doom Glaive allows no Armor Save.
 Immune to Psychology: The Vermin Lord is not affected by psychology (such as fear) and never leave combat.